Students who join the Exchange programme at level 3 attend the classes of the third and final year of the Bachelor in Management (BiM).

 The international office of Rennes School of Business helps students to obtain a resident permit.

 The School provides an orientation programme for all international students the week before classes start.
-Sessions are compulsory and cover application for residence permit, health insurance, banking, internet provider, mobile phones, bus pass and information sessions on French culture, academic expectations and standards.
+Sessions are compulsory and cover applications for residence permits, health insurance, banking, internet providers, mobile phones, bus pass and information sessions on French culture, academic expectations and standards.

 Rennes School of Business welcomes students with disabilities.
-Please contact the school before arrival (send an email to the programme administration for your programme).
-For students with reduced mobility, the school is equipped for lifts/elevators to the classroom floors and other amenities.
+Please contact the school before arrival (by sending an email to the team in charge of the administration of your programme).
+For students with reduced mobility, the school is equipped with lifts to access all the floors in the buildings and other amenities.
 Transport in Rennes is also adapted to persons with reduced mobility (metro & buses).

-- For more information, also consult : Accommodation & Health
+- For more information, please consult the Accommodation & Health page.

-Rennes School of Business helps international students to find suitable accommodation (student residence, private house, shared flat, family homestay) in the city.
-A residence campus for international students is now available on the campus.
+Rennes School of Business is available to help international students find suitable accommodation (student residences, private houses, shared flats, family homestays) in the city.